What is scabies?

 The itching can affect the whole body apart from the head and neck.
 The elderly and infants may develop a rash in these areas.
 It is common for several people in the same family and their friends to become itchy at roughly the same time.

 A person affected by scabies will usually have a mixture of scratch marks and tiny red spots on their skin.
 Scratched areas may develop crusty sores which can become infected and develop into small pus-filled spots.
 A widespread rash similar to eczema is very common.
 The itchy rash can cover much of the body, but the mites are mainly found in the folds of skin: between fingers and toes, the palms of the hands, the wrists, ankles and soles of the feet, groins and breasts.
 The scabies mites burrow into the skin in these areas to lay their eggs, leaving tiny spots and silver-coloured lines, called burrows, on the skin.
 Adult mites are tiny, only about 0.4 mm long which, when looked at through a magnifying lens or dermatoscope, appear as a tiny dark dot at the end of a silver line.

 The clinician will usually be able to diagnose scabies based on the history provided and examination of the skin.
 You may have been in contact with someone who has been diagnosed with scabies and has the typical symptoms.

 Can scabies be cured?

-Yes, with the right treatment, it clears up quickly and completely; but if it is not treated, scabies lasts for months or even years.
-However, even after the mites have been killed by treatment, the itching usually carries on for a few weeks before settling.
+Yes, with the right treatment, it clears up quickly and completely; but if it is not treated, scabies can last for months or even years.
+Prompt treatment of all those affected, and any possible contact, is required to manage symptoms and prevent complications and spread.